ncbi/cxx-toolkit/pages/ch_boost.md

 The Boost Unit Test Framework provides more than just command-line testing.
 Each unit test built with the framework becomes incorporated into nightly testing and is tested on multiple platforms and under numerous configurations.
 All such results are archived in the database and available through a [web interface](https://intranet/ieb/ToolBox/STAT/test_stat/test_stat_ext.cgi).

 The main page (see [Figure 1](#ch_boost.F20.1)) provides many ways to narrow down the vast quantity of statistics available.
 The top part of the page allows you to select test date, test result, build configuration (branch, compiler, operating system, etc), debug/release, and more.
 The page also has a column for selecting tests, and a column for configurations.
-For best results, refine the selection as much as possible, and then click on the “See test statistics” button.
+For best results, refine the selection as much as possible, and then click on the "See test statistics" button.

 <a name="ch_boost.F20.1"></a>